 Hello!
-Welcome to the Jamieson Lab Webpage.
+Welcome to our webpage.
 Projects in the Jamieson Lab involve collaborative research, education, and community engagement efforts that aim to support plant and insect conservation, natural resource management, and agroecology.

 We work together with other community members, students, educators, and researchers to provide a better understanding of how our environment is changing and the effect these changes have on the ecology of plant-insect interactions.
 We aim to inform, develop, and implement strategies for supporting biological diversity and ecosystem services provided by plants and insects.